stefuhnee/http-framework/README.md

 ---

 ## Defining Routes
-Create methods on your router by specifying a RESTFUL method (.get, .post, .put, or .delete), URL path, and callback function.
+Create methods on your router by specifying a RESTFUL method (.get, .post, .put, .patch, or .delete), URL path, and callback function.
 This is the general template:

 __file: routes.js__
 ```javascript